SFDigitalServices/symfony-seed/README.md

 * ### Download dependencies
 `npm dependencies` will run `npm install` and `composer install`

+* ### Update environment variables
+Rename .env.dist to .env and make sure to update the values to match your environment

 * ### Bring up the dev environment
 `npm start` will run `./node_modules/.bin/encore dev --watch` and `docker-compose up`